the-pudding/karen-data/README.md

 ## Reproduce

-### National
+### STEP 1: Node

-#### `npm run combine-years`
+#### In terminal run: `npm run combine-years`

 Combines annual national level data files from `input/national/`.
 There is a separate .txt file for each year from 1880–2018.
 More details can be found in `documents/NationalReadMe.pdf`.
-Combines data in a single csv at `input/national/combinedFiles.csv`.
+Combines data in a single csv at `process/analysis/ssaData.csv`.

-## Notes
+### STEP 2: R

+#### Open and run `karenAnalysisCode.Rmd`

+This file can be found in `process/analysis`.
+The script reads in the `ssaData.csv` file from the previsou step, and measures the [Kendall rank correlation coefficient](https://towardsdatascience.com/kendall-rank-correlation-explained-dee01d99c535) between "Karen" and another name.
+Results are split by gender and output to `femaleKarenResults.csv` and `maleKarenResults.csv`.